 What Does it Cost to Live in Oak Canyon?

-Oak Canyon homes may be as inexpensive as the $900k range or run into past $1.6 million, depending on location, size of home, lot size, and condition.
+Oak Canyon homes may be as inexpensive as the $1,200,000 range or run to about $2 million, depending on location, size of home, lot size, and condition.
 Large homes on large, interior lots with no “issues” will run 50% more than homes backing to Coleman or high voltage lines in need of updating.
+Not a lot of these properties sell each year.
+As of this update in March 2017, only 6 Oak Canyon homes sold in the last 365 days.
 If you’d like more information on buying or selling a home in Oak Canyon or anywhere in the San Jose and Silicon Valley area, please contact me today!